tecnocat/metatrader-automation/README.md

 ## Current development

+* ~~Prepare command basics with components and workflow events~~
-* System to load Expert Advisor settings based on .yaml files
+* ~~System to load Expert Advisor settings based on .yaml files~~
 * Expert Advisor iterator for each available backtest settings

 ## Next steps

+* Cluster generator (copy many instances of main Metatrader 4)
 * Workflow steps to detect Metatrader 4 instances free to run
 * System to handle start / stop of Tick Data Suite during backtest
+* Backtest report parser (to future store in database with Doctrine)
+* Multiple Expert Advisors and symbols to backtesting at same time

 ### Requirements